Data-Wrangling-and-Visualisation/Visualizing-Football-Clubs-Evolvement-Patterns/README.md

 ### Overview

 > [!IMPORTANT]
-> You can test the API by accesssing the provided link.
+> You can test the API by accessing the provided link.
 >
 > However, you can not test it locally, since the database credentials are hidden from the GitHub repo for security reasons.

-> Swagger documentation is available **[only in Innopolis University network]**:
+> Swagger documentation is available **[only within Innopolis University network]**:
 >
 > [10.90.137.53:5000/apidocs/](http://10.90.137.53:5000/apidocs/)